bentomhall/nih-system/homebrewery/world/player-options.md

 ### Focused Foe
 Bounty hunters have the ability to focus on a single enemy at a time, predicting their actions and striking their weak spots.
 As a bonus action, choose a creature you can see to become your Focused Foe.
 This lasts until the target dies or you select another target as your Focused Foe.
 While focused, a creature takes additional damage from your attacks equal to your Focused Foe Die (originally a d4) once per turn when you hit them with an attack.

 Additionally, focused foes cannot gain advantage on attacks against you and you cannot have disadvantage to attack them.
 This even works if they are invisible.
-You always know where they are if they are within 120 feet of you; if they are further away, you have advantage to track them.
+You always know where they are if they are within 120 feet of you; if they are further away, you have advantage to track them as long as they are on the same plane of existence.

 ### Natural Explorer
 You are particularly familiar with one type of environment and are adept at traveling and surviving in such regions.
 Choose one type of favored terrain: arctic, coast, desert, forest, grassland, mountain, swamp, underground, or urban.
 When you make an Intelligence or Wisdom check related to your favored terrain, your proficiency bonus is doubled if you are using a skill that you're proficient in.